Ziad-Abaza/Ziad-Abaza/README.md

 ### Let's Connect

 Feel free to explore my portfolio, and don't hesitate to reach out for collaboration or more information.
 GitHub is not just a repository of my work—it's a platform where I connect with like-minded individuals, contribute to open-source projects, and showcase my dedication to continuous learning and innovation.
-Thank you for visiting!

 **Thank you for visiting my GitHub profile!**